rmsk2/f256_dcopy/README.md

 # Speed

-File transfer via the serial interface at 115200 BPS seems to be a little bit faster than reading from SD card.
-I.e. reading a file of 301 blocks from an SD card takes about 11 seconds.
-Copying the same file via `dcopy` over a serial line takes about 20 seconds, i.e. the serial transfer is a bit faster than reading from SD card.
+Reading a file of 301 blocks from an SD card takes about 11 seconds.
+It takes about 20 seconds to copy the same file via dcopy.
+The RS-232 transfer time includes reading or writing the file from/to the SD card.
+So if the overall time is about 20 seconds and the SD card handling needs about 11 seconds, then the serial transfer uses about 9 seconds, which is therefore a little faster than SD card access.
 I typically can send/receive files to/from drive 0 via RS-232 at about 4000 bytes/sec.
 When the source or the target is an IEC device (drive 1 or 2) the speed via RS-232 drops to about 400-500 bytes/sec.